US justice department drops probe into Fed chairman Jerome Powell - MyJoyOnline

 The US justice department is dropping its investigation into the Federal Reserve chairman, Jerome Powell, over alleged building cost overruns.

-President Donald Trump last year said the Fed's building renovations had run too high, as part of a long-standing feud with Powell.
+President Donald Trump has said the cost of the Fed's building renovations were too high, as part of a long-standing feud with Powell.

-Powell's term is nearing its end and the US Senate is currently considering Trump's nominee for his replacement, Kevin Warsh.
-A key Republican, Thom Tillis, had withheld his support for the nomination unless the Trump administration dropped its investigation.
+Powell's term is nearing its end and the US Senate is considering Trump's nominee for his replacement, Kevin Warsh.
+A key Republican, Thom Tillis, has withheld his support for Warsh unless the Trump administration would drop its investigation into Powell.

 "American taxpayers deserve answers about the Federal Reserve's fiscal mismanagement, and the Office of the Inspector General's more powerful authorities best position it to get to the bottom of the matter," said White House spokesman Kush Desai in a statement.